raphamorim/raphamorim.github.com/_posts/2026-05-20-jam-programming-language.md

   <figcaption>A small Tetris implementation written in Jam, running in the terminal. <a href="https://tangled.org/rapha.land/tetris-jam">Source on Tangled</a>.</figcaption>
 </figure>

-### Grammar and parsing

-One of Jam's design rules is that the grammar must be unambiguous and parseable without backtracking, the same goal Go has.
-The parser commits on every choice with bounded lookahead and never rolls the token stream back.

-A small example of the kind of corner this rules out: Rust's `f<T>(x)`.
-Read left to right, it is ambiguous between a generic call (function `f`, type argument `T`, value argument `x`) and the expression `(f < T) > (x)` (two comparisons).
-Rust resolves the ambiguity with the *turbofish* operator `f::<T>(x)`, which is unambiguous but visibly awkward.
-That awkwardness is a deliberate Rust choice over backtracking, type-context resolution, or unbounded lookahead: keep the parser simple, pay the price in syntax.

-JavaScript hits a related trap with automatic semicolon insertion.
-Write `return` followed by a newline and `{ value: 1 };` on the next line and the parser inserts a `;` after `return`, so the function returns `undefined` instead of the object.
-ASI exists because the grammar would otherwise be ambiguous about where statements end; it papers over the issue with a heuristic that occasionally fires when nobody wanted it to.
-The language can't remove it without breaking every JS program on the web.

-Jam's bet is that picking unambiguous syntax up front is cheaper than picking an escape hatch later.

-Go is the closest existing language on this axis.
-The grammar is small, unambiguous, LALR(1) per the spec, and the modern reference parser is hand-written recursive descent.
-The spec is designed so the parser never consults a symbol table to decide what something is: types and values can be parsed without knowing which is which.
-Go isn't pure LL(1) though.
-Function signatures are the canonical case: pure top-down parsing of `f(a, b, c, d)` versus `f(a, b, c, d int)` would need to scan to the closing `)` before deciding whether the identifiers are arguments or parameter names.
-The LALR(1) spec handles it via the parser stack; the hand-written parser sidesteps it by parsing the parameter list as a permissive shape (each item is "name or type or name and type") and resolving the distinction once the structure is in hand.

-Jam pushes the same idea one rung further.
-The grammar is LL(1) end to end.
-The recursive-descent parser decides every choice with a single token of lookahead, with disjoint `FIRST` sets between every set of alternatives.
-The pattern grammar in `match`, the parameter-mode grammar in MVS, and the type grammar all fit this shape.

-How is LL(1) achievable here when so few modern languages get there?
-Two syntax traps usually kill it.
-The first is angle-bracket generics: `f<T>(x)` collides with the comparison expression `(f < T) > (x)` in any language where `<` is also less-than.
-Rust, C++, Java, C#, and TypeScript all pay this cost in some form.
-The second is declaration-vs-expression collisions: C's `T * x` could be a pointer declaration or a multiplication depending on whether `T` is a type, and the parser needs context to know which.

-Jam dodges both by construction.
-Generics are regular function calls that return types at comptime, Zig-style: `Maybe(File)` rather than `Maybe<File>`, so there are no angle brackets to be ambiguous with comparison.
-Bindings require `var` or `const`, so declaration vs. expression is decided on the first token.
-Mode keywords (`mut`, `move`, `undefined`) only appear after a colon in a parameter, so the colon does the disambiguating work.
-The Wirth family of languages (Pascal, Modula-2, Oberon) proved decades ago that LL(1) is achievable for real systems languages; Jam just follows that lineage with modern features.

-Another reason for the LL(1) target is error recovery.
-LL(1) parsers have a well-understood, language-independent recovery story: when the parser hits an unexpected token, it discards some input symbols and pops some symbols from the parsing stack to reach a known good configuration, effectively simulating insertions and deletions.
-Possible corrections are weighed against a *reliability value* on each token, with some tokens (`;`, `}`) acting as far better resync anchors than others.
-The classic reference is Spenke et al. 1984.[^ll1-recovery] Good diagnostic messages fall out of the same machinery, which is part of why Wirth-family compilers have historically been small, fast, and helpful.

-Three practical consequences:

-- **No infinite-lookahead trap.** Languages that need unbounded lookahead (C++ template parsing, certain Rust expression cases) can't get out of that hole once they're in.
-Jam stays out by construction.
-- **Tooling is cheap.** A small recursive-descent parser handles the whole language.
-Syntax highlighters, language servers, and editor integrations don't have to reimplement the compiler's full lookahead logic.
-- **The parser is available in the std.** Like Go ([`go/parser`](https://pkg.go.dev/go/parser), [`go/ast`](https://pkg.go.dev/go/ast), [`go/token`](https://pkg.go.dev/go/token)), Jam exposes its own parser as part of `std`.
-User code can read Jam source as ASTs, which unlocks linters, formatters, refactoring tools, code generation, and static analysis on top of the language without anyone reimplementing the parser from scratch.
-And because Jam strips out unused code at compile time, the parser only lands in your binary if your code actually imports it.

-LL(1) isn't a hill to die on, though.
-Jam is LL(1) today, and that's the design target, but the headline rule is grammar simplicity, not the specific parsing class.
-If a real future feature ever demands relaxing to a Go-shaped LALR(1) with a small amount of bounded lookahead, that's an acceptable trade as long as the grammar stays small and the no-backtracking rule holds.

-The cost is surface flexibility.
-Some things you might want, like Rust-style `let pat = expr` patterns or C++ angle-bracket disambiguation, don't fit.
-The payoff is a compiler that stays small and easy to reason about, and a tooling ecosystem that's possible to build by hand.

 ### Where this is going

 This post is more of a first conversation than a tour.
 There's plenty I didn't get to: the parameter mode system in real depth, the exclusivity rule, generics, Jam's own comptime, the standard library, allocator systems, the panic model, MLIR exploration for the GPU codegen pipeline (Chris Lattner, if you're by any chance reading this post, I am a big fan), the Rust ABI work for FFI, Cranelift, the path to a self-hosted compiler, and a handful of other things.
 Each will get its own post as the language settles.